 About Us

 Established in September 2013, ESS Creative and Legal Foundation is Tanzania's first credible and reputable justice social enterprise.
 It is initially focused solely on mediation to supplement government efforts to promote and enhance dispute resolution among persons involved in disputes as provided under Article 107 (2) (d) of the United Republic Of Tanzania Constitution 1977 as amended from time to time.
-Also, it is internationally recognized for advancing the United Nations Sustainable Development Goal (SDG) 16, promoting peaceful and inclusive societies, providing access to justice for all, and building effective, accountable, and inclusive institutions at all levels.
+Also, it is internationally recognized for advancing the United Nations Sustainable Development Goals (SDGs) 16, promoting peaceful and inclusive societies, providing access to justice for all, and building effective, accountable, and inclusive institutions at all levels.

 With over ten years of experience in resolving disputes through mediation of the persons with disabilities, Village Community Banks (VICOBA), SMEs, families and individuals, we found that most clients lack awareness of the benefits of mediation.